Show Filters

 Organize and Communicate Early

 Make-ready programs will require extensive coordination among a utility’s internal organizations to implement, potentially more so than large traditional new customer processes.
-Specific EV make-ready roles and responsibilities should be established early across the groups that will have roles in carrying out the program.
+Specific EV make-ready roles and program design should be established early across the groups that will have roles in carrying out the program.
 In addition, the needs of a make-ready program (e.g., customer service, accounting, legal, etc.) must be communicated to internal organizations with sufficient time to allow managers to alter processes or absorb additional workflow.
-Such coordination, and the corresponding change management, is time intensive and can be a challenge to implementing an effective make-ready program.
+Such coordination and the corresponding change management are time-intensive and can be challenging to implement in an effective make-ready program.

 Process design